 To wear a kimono correctly you want it to be easy to move in but also elegantly beautiful.

 Give it a shot!
 It only gets easier each time that you wear it.

 1.Put your yukata on.

 Pull the sleeves to left and right and align the length of the sleeve.

-2.Hold both collar ends together and align the Senui (the center seam at the back) with the center of your backbone.
+2.Hold both collar ends together and align the Senui (the centre seam at the back) with the centre of your backbone.

 3.Hold each of the collars and wrap right side of the yukata around to the left side of your waist.

 Make sure the Senui stays on the center of your backbone.